 You owe it to yourself to use these deductions for your income tax planning.

-Your personal tax planning must be improved so you can benefit from the reduced tax bill and enjoy additional benefits from various investments and savings scheme that earn you some return.
+Your personal tax planning must be improved so you can benefit from the reduced tax bill and enjoy additional benefits from various investments and savings schemes that earn you some return.